tdwg/rs.tdwg.org/process/process-vocabulary.md

 ## 1.3 Background

 The [TDWG Standards Documentation Specification](http://rs.tdwg.org/sds/doc/specification/) (SDS) indicates that all human and machine readable representations of vocabulary components should provide the same data.
 That can be achieved by using a script to generate those representations from a common data source: CSV files generated from a [basic hand-generated CSV file created by the vocabulary developers](create-vocabulary.md).
 The process is similar regardless of whether it is a new vocabulary or if modifications are being made to an existing vocabulary.
+NOTE: term deprecations cannot be carried out using this workflow and they require a number of special steps.
+See the [notes at the start of the detailed Jupyter notebook](process_rs_tdwg_org.ipynb) for specific steps that are necessary for term deprecations.

 ![generation of metadata tables](images/table-generation.png)